timosarkar/networking/README.md

 ## Verifying the installation of Vagrant

 You can easily check if your installation of Vagrant was successful, simply by using the given command below.
-Just type it into the Windows Terminal (CMD also allowd :)).
+Just type it into the Windows Terminal (CMD also alloewd :) ).

 ```batch
 vagrant --version